College of West Africa: History

 By mid-1831 Cox had become interested in missions.
 The Methodist Episcopal Church had formed a Missionary Society in 1819, but no suitable foreign missionary had yet been found.
 Cox offered himself to Bishop Elijah Hedding for the South American field.
 Instead, Hedding asked if he would go to Liberia, a colony established on Africa's west coast by the American Colonization Society for resettlement of free American blacks and newly freed American slaves.

 Cox sailed from Norfolk, Virginia on November 6, 1832, arriving in Monrovia on March 8, 1833.
 He was the first Methodist missionary to Liberia.
 He envisioned establishing a mission house, a school, a seminary for young Christian converts, and churches.
 He purchased a house formerly the property of the Basel Missionary Society from Switzerland.
 He established the Methodist Church in Liberia as a branch of the Methodist Episcopal Church in the U.S. He held camp meetings, started regular worship and Sunday school, and developed mission strategies all within a few weeks of his arrival.
-He contracted malaria and died of the disease on July 21, 1833 after three months of decline.
+He contracted malaria and died of the disease on July 21, 1833, after three months of decline.
 Such tropical diseases had a high mortality rate among new American settlers to the colony.

 Cox's story inspired many in the early missions movement.
 Before he sailed for Liberia, Cox told a friend that should he die in Africa, the friend should write his epitaph.
 What, asked the friend, should the epitaph say?
 Cox replied, "Let a thousand die before Africa be given up."
+The College of West Africa's main building is named in memory of Melville B. Cox.
+A historic stained glass window in the college's auditorium reads: "Though a thousand fall, let not Africa be given up".
+The Cox family was active in the Methodist Society from its beginning.